Learn how to install a garbage disposal for a more convenient way to clean up your kitchen and get rid of food scraps

 • Install the discharge pipe to the outlet of the disposer.

 • Attach to the drain line with slip nuts.

 • Insert a screwdriver or disposer wrench into the mounting lug on the lower mounting ring.

 • Turn clockwise until the disposer is locked into place.

 • Tighten all slip nuts snug using water-pump pliers.

 • Run water into the sink.

-• Turn on the disposer and check for leaks.
+• The final step when installing a garbage disposal is to turn on the disposal and check for leaks.

 • Tighten fittings if necessary.